matiasrodlo/full-stack-engineer/README.md

 ### 22. Redux

-Learn how to manage React application’s states with Redux.
+Learn how to manage React application's states with Redux.

 ### 23. Git and GitHub, Part II